 Obtaining the retrospective accounts of offenders involved conducting qualitative one-to-one interviews with service users.
 These service users were recruited through the Derbyshire, Leicestershire, Nottinghamshire & Rutland Community Rehabilitation Company (The DLNR CRC) as part of a wider study into contextual influences of decisions to commit vehicle crime offences.
 This organisation is situated in England and serves the neighbouring counties of the East Midlands (see The DLNR CRC, 2014).
 The main probation hubs of the DLNR CRC are situated in the cities of Leicester, Nottingham and Derby whilst there are smaller regional offices that serve more rural areas.
 The DLNR CRC works under Her Majesty’s Prison and Probation Service and alongside the National Probation Service of England and Wales to supervise individuals who have received court sentences (see Gov.uk, nd).

 To explore more closely ‘‘offenders’ accounts of their own actions, cognitions and emotions’’ (Elffers, 2011: 14) and how this might inform the promotion of rehabilitation and reintegration (Schaefer, 2017) in the future, twenty participants were recruited.
 The research study was granted full ethical approval by Loughborough University and approved by the National Offender Management Service (now called Her Majesty’s Prison and Probation Service).
 In accordance with these ethical stipulations, all interviews took place on DLNR CRC premises and to adhere to fundamental ethical principles (Noaks and Wincup, 2004).
 Polišenská (2010) has considered the questionable validity of empirical responses which are obtained within criminal justice facilities, yet ethical stipulations do not tend to permit meeting offenders in public spaces.
 Conducting research within criminal justice facilities is therefore the most suitable avenue for obtaining the accounts (which would otherwise go undocumented) of members of the population who are regarded as vulnerable.
 Information sheets were distributed to all gatekeepers and participants; the latter were also required to sign informed consent forms prior to participation.
 These explained to participants that all content from the interviews would be kept confidential and would remain anonymous.
 As a result, pseudonyms are used for all documentation of these responses.
 Consent forms specified that interviews would be recorded using an audio recording device and that the recordings would be kept in a secure and password protected location for ten years after completion of the project.
-This is in line with the ethical stipulations of the university which authorised the research (see Loughborough University, nd).
+This is in line with the ethical stipulations of the university that authorised the research (see Loughborough University, nd).
 The interview manuscripts were coded and analysed using the qualitative data analysis software Nvivo 10 and a thematic analysis (Bryman, 2016) was opted for, since the themes of desistance, probation and signs of rehabilitation were of primary interest.